tio/tio/README.md

 [20:19:12.041]  ctrl-t v   Show version
 ```

+If needed, the prefix key (ctrl-t) can be remapped via configuration file.

 ### 3.3 Configuration file

 Options can be set via the configuration file first found in any of the